-Stay at home moms, often abbreviated as SAHM, often live a stressful and isolated life.
-While we husbands are off at work interacting with co-workers, clients, customers, and so forth, our wives are at home communicating mostly with kids.
-Then on top of that, most are cleaning the house, doing laundry, and if you have a toddler, they often only get small windows in which to do the tasks of the day before they are needed.
+Stay at home moms often live a stressful & isolated life.
+While husbands are off at work interacting with other adults, our wives are at home with kids.
+Then on top of that, most are cleaning the house, doing laundry, and trying to balance that with having a life and identity of their own.

 So in this post, we’re diving deep into the world these stay at home moms find themselves in.
 We’ll answer all the top questions that come up and look at some cold, hard, facts.

 But specifically, we’ll be looking at simple actionable advice for husbands of stay at home moms so that we husbands can better understand and support these amazing women.